travis/factual-clojure-driver/README.md

 That gives me the yelp URL for the Aroma Cafe, so I can read up on it on Yelp.com.

 Of course, Factual supports other Crosswalked sources besides Yelp.
-If you look at each row returned by the <tt>crosswalk</tt> function, you'll see there's a <tt>:namespace</tt> in each one.
+If you look at each row returned by the `crosswalk` function, you'll see there's a `:namespace` in each one.
 Let's find out what namespaces are available for the Aroma Cafe:

 ```clojure
     > (map :namespace (fact/crosswalk :factual_id "eb67e10b-b103-41be-8bb5-e077855b7ae7"))